obsidiansystems/ledger-app-nervos/README.md

 # Using the Nervos Ledger App with CKB-CLI

 The Nervos Ledger app is built to work with CKB-CLI.
 Some of these CKB-CLI subcommands, such as `account import`, do not require that you're connected to a network such as the testnet Aggron or a devnet.
 Others, such as `wallet transfer` or `DAO operations`, must be submitted to a network for their result to be actualized.
-For testing purposes, we recommend [Using the Nervos Devnet](devnet.md).
+For testing purposes, we recommend [Using the Nervos Devnet](devnet.md), but you can also [Use the Nervos Testnet Aggron](using-testnet.md).

 ## Installing the Client